Volume of world trade in goods. Reviews of foreign trade. Theories of international trade

 From assigned warehouses.

-Import- the cost or natural volume of goods, works, services, results of intellectual property imported into the customs territory of the state.
+Import– value or physical volume of goods, works, services, results of intellectual property imported into the customs territory of the state.

-The United Nations Statistical Commission understands import as the importation into the state of goods:
+The UN Statistical Commission understands import as the import of goods into a state:

 2) for processing under customs control;

-3) from the territory of free zones and affiliated warehouses;
+3) from the territory of free zones and assigned warehouses;

-4) re-import - the export of goods previously exported, but not processed.
+4) re-import - export of goods previously exported but not processed.

-Country of export- country of origin of goods: production (subsequent processing), shipment, sale.
+Country of export– country of origin of the product: production (subsequent processing), shipment, sale.

-Country of import- the country of destination of the goods (consumption, supply, purchase).
+Country of import– country of destination of the goods (consumption, delivery, purchase).

-The volume of export and import goods does not include:
+The volumes of export and import goods do not include:

 1) supplies that are carried out on a free basis (humanitarian aid, gifts);

-2) goods that are supplied on account of contributions to the technical assistance fund of the UN and other international organizations;
+2) goods that are supplied as contributions to the technical assistance fund of the UN and other international organizations;

-4) personal luggage of individuals and parcels of a private nature.
+4) personal luggage of individuals and private parcels.

 Foreign trade turnover– the sum of the value of exports and imports of countries or a group of countries for a certain period.